In situ subwavelength microscopy of ultracold atoms using dressed excited states: Light shifts at 1529 nm

 The light shifts induced by the 1529 nm laser are computed by diagonalising the total Hamiltonian composed of the AC Stark Hamiltonian and the hyperfine Hamiltonian \cite{Steck2019book}.
 To compute the light shifts for a far-off-resonance laser, the counter-rotating term of the atom-field interaction has to be included.
 As both terms oscillate rapidly compared to each other, both light shifts computed independently from each other can be added after their respective diagonalisation in their own rotating-frame.

 The numerical computations of the light shifts of the state $5P_{3/2}$ with a laser at exactly 1529.36098 nm includes the following states: $5S_{1/2}$, $5P_{1/2}$, $5P_{3/2}$, $6P_{1/2}$, $4D_{3/2}$ and $4D_{3/2}$.
-The main transitions that contribute to the light shifts are $5P_{3/2}$ to $4D_{5/2}$ at 1529.366 nm with dipole moment of $10.899ea_0$ and $5P_{3/2}$ to $4D_{3/2}$ at 1529.262 nm with dipole moment of $3.628ea_0$ where $e$ the electron charge and $a_0$ the Bohr radius.
-Atomic parameters can be found in \cite{Arora2019}, \cite{Arora2007}.
-Our 1529 nm laser mainly drives the transition between $5P_{3/2}$ and $4D_{5/2}$ depicted on Fig. \ref{fig:3levelAtomDiagram_5levelAtomDiagram}a.
-The theoretical light shift is ultimately obtained by the knowledge of the intensity of the 1529 nm laser beams.
-The power is locked and the waists are measured using a tomography technique \cite{Bertoldi2010}.
-The 1529 nm resonance is found by a spectroscopic scan onto the atoms.
+The main transitions that contribute to the light shifts are $5P_{3/2}$ to $4D_{5/2}$ at 1529.366 nm with a dipole moment of $10.899ea_0$, and $5P_{3/2}$ to $4D_{3/2}$ at 1529.262 nm with a dipole moment of $3.628ea_0$, where $e$ the electron charge and $a_0$ the Bohr radius.
+Typical atomic parameters for $^{87}$Rb can be found in \cite{Arora2019,Arora2007}.
+Our 1529 nm laser mainly drives the transition between $5P_{3/2}$ and $4D_{5/2}$ as depicted on Fig. \ref{fig:3levelAtomDiagram_5levelAtomDiagram}a.
+The theoretical light shift is ultimately obtained by the knowledge of the intensity of the 1529 nm laser beams {which are uniform over the cloud widths.} {Individual waists of 131 and 138 \textmu m are measured using a tomography technique \cite{Bertoldi2010}.
+The intensity is controlled by the locked optical power and yields for instance a peak intensity of $4.1\times10^5$ W/m$^2$ for an optical power per beam of 2.9 mW.} The 1529 nm resonance is found by a spectroscopic scan onto the atoms.

 We compared this theoretical description of the light shift with the experimental realizations on Fig. \ref{fig:lightshift_comparison} for the homogenous cloud configuration.
 5 repetitions of a tomographic curve are measured, from which the light shifts are obtained by fitting the atom number with Eq. (\ref{eq:3level_rhoee_remind}).
-Both agree which enables us to precisely compute the spatial resolutions with Eq. (\ref{eq:3level_FWHM_limit_middle}) as the light shift is an input parameter.
+Both agree which enables us to precisely compute the spatial resolution with Eq. (\ref{eq:3level_FWHM_limit_middle}) where the light shift is an input parameter.

-\subsection{3LS repump model for $^{87}$Rb}
+\section{3LS repump model for $^{87}$Rb}

 Fig. \ref{fig:appendix_all_levels} shows the effective 3LS that we consider to model the point spread function based on the multi-level structure of $^{87}$Rb.

 The differential light shifts between the $m_F$ states of $F'=2$ for a $\pi$-polarized 1529 nm laser are much lower than the atomic linewidth $\Gamma/2\pi=6.066$ MHz.
 As a result, there is no dark state in the hyperfine ground state $F=1$ as all $m_F$ states can be locally coupled to the excited state.
 We numerically checked that taking all the states coupled by $\pi$-transitions or approximating it as a two-level system leads to the same population transfer.
 Therefore, we treat the multi-level repumper transition as the two-level system: $\ket{1}$ and $\ket{2'}$ (blue levels in Fig. \ref{fig:appendix_all_levels}).
 For this two-level system, as the atom is initially prepared in $\ket{5^2S_{1/2},F=1,m_F=-1}$, we include in the saturation parameter the coupling strength of the transition between $\ket{5^2S_{1/2},F=1, m_F=-1}$ and $\ket{5^2P_{3/2},F'=2, m_F=-1}$ of $-\sqrt{1/8}$ \cite{SteckRb872001} which leads to a saturation intensity of $I_{\text{sat,rep}}=6.67$ mW/cm$^{2}$.